And loneliness.

 and you’ve found my

 box.
-I believe you missed
+I think you missed

 our moment.
 I dreamt that I

-our moment.
+missed our moment.
 Your

 moment is gone.
 My

-of a ceramic heart, shown
+a short film of a ceramic heart

-on the screen in a small
+shown on the screen in a small

-tion (perhaps the film strip
+(perhaps the film strip

 breaks before the heart